andgordio/mockupless/docs/Courses/IntroToProgramming/Events/events.md

 - `@` tells Vue you are specifying an event listener.
 - `click` is the name of the event you want to listen to.
-- The instructions you want to be executed when the event happens are specified whithin the double quotes.
+- `items = items + 1` is the instruction you want to be executed when the event is detected.
 - Taps are also recognized by this listener if users interact with the prototype on touch screen devices.

 ### Creative freedom